lkrych/encylopedia_lelandica/notes/network_programming_with_go/1_network_architecture.md

 ## Data Encapsulation

 **Encapsulation** is the method of hiding implementation details or only making the relevant details available.
+A service layer is